Inelastic Dark Matter and the SABRE Experiment: Dark Matter Recoil Rate

 then allows for fits to a DM cross section $\sigma_0$, as well as $m_{\chi}$, $\delta$, and the components of $\boldsymbol{\hat{c}_0}$.
 Fits from Ref. \cite{Kang2019} for the lowest tension pSIDM models in the three different spin cases, assuming an escape velocity of $550$ ms$^{-1}$, are shown in Tab. \ref{couplings}.\\

-To demonstrate the proto-philic nature of these three models, we also present the explicit proton and neutron couplings in Tab. \ref{tab:proton_neutron_coupling}.
-Neutron couplings are around an order of magnitude weaker than the proton ones, demonstrating why these models are able to evade detection by the XENON collaboration.

-Using these coupling constants, we are able to assess SABRE's sensitivity to the three models for a range of $m_{\chi}$ and $\sigma_0$, as well as finding the best fit to DAMA/LIBRA for $m_{\chi}$, $\sigma_0$, and $\delta$ (keeping the direction of the coupling `vector' fixed) and comparing it to the lowest tension fit computed by Kang et. al. \cite{Kang2019}.
+To demonstrate the proton-philic nature of these three models, we also present the explicit proton and neutron couplings in Tab. \ref{tab:proton_neutron_coupling}.
+Neutron couplings are around an order of magnitude weaker than the proton ones, demonstrating why these models are able to evade detection by the XENON collaboration.\\ Using these coupling constants, we are able to assess SABRE's sensitivity to the three models for a range of $m_{\chi}$ and $\sigma_0$, as well as finding the best fit to DAMA/LIBRA for $m_{\chi}$, $\sigma_0$, and $\delta$ (keeping the direction of the coupling `vector' fixed) and comparing it to the lowest tension fit computed by Kang et. al. \cite{Kang2019}.